Communication, Renegotiation and Coordination with Private Values: Definition of Communication-Proofness

-\begin{defn} {An equilibrium strategy $\sigma\in\mathcal{E}$ is \emph{weakly communication-proof} if for any strategy profile $\left(\tau,\tau'\right)$ that CP trumps $\left(\sigma,\sigma\right)$ with respect to $\left(F,F\right)$ and message profile $\left(m,m'\right)$, there exists a strategy profile $\left(\rho,\rho'\right)$ that CP trumps $\left(\tau,\tau'\right)$ with respect to $\left(F_{m},F_{m'}\right)$.} \end{defn} {Observe that in games with complete information, our two notions coincide, and they are both equivalent to the (nonempty) Pareto frontier of the set of Nash equilibria, i.e., to the subset of Nash equilibria that are not Pareto-dominated by other Nash equilibria. } {\citeauthor{blume1995communication}'s \citeyearpar{blume1995communication} notion of communication-proofness lies in between our two notions. \citeauthor{blume1995communication}'s notion is defined in the spirit of \citeauthor{morgenstern1953theory}'s \citeyearpar{morgenstern1953theory} set stability: the set of equilibria is divided into stable and unstable equilibria; a strategy profile is communication-proof $\grave{\textrm{a}}$ la \citeauthor{blume1995communication} if it is not CP trumped by a stable equilibrium; and the set of stable equilibria is defined consistently (any stable equilibrium is only CP trumped by unstable equilibria, and any unstable equilibrium is CP trumped by some stable equilibrium). \citeauthor{blume1995communication} show that any sender-receiver game (in which only one player has private information and her set of actions is a singleton) admits a communication-proof equilibrium.}
+\begin{defn} An equilibrium strategy $\sigma\in\mathcal{E}$ is \emph{weakly communication-proof} if for any strategy profile $\left(\tau,\tau'\right)$ that CP trumps $\left(\sigma,\sigma\right)$ with respect to $\left(F,F\right)$ and message profile $\left(m,m'\right)$, there exists a strategy profile $\left(\rho,\rho'\right)$ that CP trumps $\left(\tau,\tau'\right)$ with respect to $\left(F_{m},F_{m'}\right)$. \end{defn} Observe that in games with complete information, our two notions coincide.
+Moreover, they are both equivalent to the Pareto frontier of the set of Nash equilibria, i.e., to the subset of Nash equilibria that are not Pareto-dominated by other Nash equilibria. \citet{blume1995communication} present a related notion of communication-proofness defined in the spirit of \citeauthor{morgenstern1953theory}'s \citeyearpar{morgenstern1953theory} set stability:\footnote{\citet{blume1995communication} use this notion for sender-receiver games, in which there is incomplete information only on one side, but it is straightforward to adapt to their notion to games with incomplete information on both sides.} the set of equilibria is divided into stable and unstable equilibria; a strategy profile is communication-proof $\grave{\textrm{a}}$ la \citeauthor{blume1995communication} if it is not CP trumped by a stable equilibrium; and the set of stable equilibria (which is not necessarily unique) is defined consistently (any stable equilibrium is only CP trumped by unstable equilibria, and any unstable equilibrium is CP trumped by some stable equilibrium). \citeauthor{blume1995communication} show that any sender-receiver game (in which only one player has private information and her set of actions is a singleton) admits a communication-proof equilibrium.

+Observe that \citeauthor{blume1995communication}'s notion is in between our two notions.
+The fact that a strongly communication-proof equilibrium is not CP trumped by any strategy profile implies that any strongly communication-proof equilibrium is communication-proof $\grave{\textrm{a}}$ la \citeauthor{blume1995communication}.
+The fact that any equilibrium that CP trumps a communication-proof equilibrium is unstable (and, thus, CP-trumped by another equilibrium) implies that any communication-proof equilibrium $\grave{\textrm{a}}$ la \citeauthor{blume1995communication} is weakly communication-proof.